 - Quantity: You have a couple of different options here. - a.
-If you plan to host a class of the maximum number of 30 students (all members of your department) enter the number 30 for the quantity and \$2,350 as the unit number. - b.
-If you plan to host a class of the maximum number of students, but some members will come from other departments, enter the number 1 for the quantity and \$70,500 as the unit cost. - You will have 500 characters to explain the information about the training you want funded.
+If you plan to host a class of the maximum number of 30 students (all members of your department) enter the number 30 for the quantity and cost of the selected program option divided by 30 as the unit number. - b.
+If you plan to host a class of the maximum number of students, but some members will come from other departments, enter number "1" for the quantity and appropriate cost of the selected option as the unit cost. - c.
+Contact the IAFF FGS Office to determine the best choice of program for you to apply for. - You will have 500 characters to explain the information about the training you want funded.

-- Instructor-led - Train-the-Trainer format to increase the number of personnel trained while minimizing cost - Train all ranks within the department - Includes classroom and hands-on instruction, all instructor and resource materials.
+- o Instructor-led - Train-the-Trainer format to increase the number of personnel trained while minimizing cost - Train all ranks within the department - Includes classroom and hands-on instruction, all instructor and resource materials.